grafana/grafana/docs/sources/administration/manage-users-and-permissions/manage-org-users/invite-user-join-org.md

 **To invite or add an existing user account to your organization**:

 1. Sign in to Grafana as an organization administrator.
-1. To switch your organization, hover your mouse over your profile and click **Switch organization**.
+1. To switch to the organization to which you want to invite a user, hover your mouse over your profile and click **Switch organization** and select an organization.

+   > **Note**: It might be that you are currently in the proper organization and don't need to switch organizations.

 1. Hover your cursor over the **Configuration** (gear) icon in the side menu and click **Users**.
 1. Click **Invite**.
 1. Enter the following information: